-Semester 1 Semester 2 Students read increasingly complex texts for understanding, interpretation, critical analysis and pleasure.
-Students write increasingly sophisticated and sustained texts to communicate accurately, imaginatively, creatively, and critically for audience, purpose and context.
-Students use multimodal skills and strategies for responding to and composing a wide range of texts in different formats and technologies Students read increasingly complex texts for understanding, interpretation, critical analysis and pleasure.
-Students write increasingly sophisticated and sustained texts to communicate accurately, imaginatively, creatively, and critically for audience, purpose and context.
-Students use multimodal skills and strategies for responding to and composing a wide range of texts in different formats and technologies
+Semester 1 Semes ter 2 ur ead increasingly complex texts for nderstanding, interpretation, critical analysis, nd pleasure.
+1. Read increasingly complex texts for understanding, interpretation, critical analysis, and pleasure. te cr rite increasingly sophisticated and sustained exts to communicate accurately, imaginatively, reatively, and critically for audience, purpose, and context.
+2. Write increasingly sophisticated and sustained texts to communicate accurately, imaginatively, creatively, and critically for audience, purpose, and context. an an se the language modes of speaking, listening, and viewing and representing for responding to a composing a wide range of texts in different armats and technologies.
+3. Use the language modes of speaking, listening, and viewing and representing for responding to and composing a wide range of texts in different formats and technologies.

-2023 Year 7 Geography
+2024 Year 7 Geography

 The aim of Geography in Years K-10 is to stimulate students' interest in and engagement with the world.
-Through geographical inquiry they develop an understanding of the interactions between people, places and environments across a range of scales in order to become informed, responsible and active citizens.
+Through geographical inquiry they develop an understanding of the interactions between people, places, and environments across a range of scales in order to become informed, responsible and active citizens.